OKyne1/ot_genome_project/README.md

 #### Correctness
 Traditionally BUSCO is the main method to test completeness.
 This is something we use in our analysis.
 However, unfortunately the regions that are hardest to assemble and polish are RAGEs.
 As these don't contain concerved single copy genes an assembly can score well on BUSCO but have low completeness.
 Additionally, RAGE regions are the hardest parts to polish and in our tests show the highest error rates (assemblies vs reference).

 Thus, whilst this method is important it has its limitations.
-That said, it does correctly show the [Karp 2022 genome](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_022936085.1/) has lower levels of correctness (due to many homopolymer errors)
+That said, it does correctly show the [Karp 2022 genome](https://www.ncbi.nlm.nih.gov/datasets/genome/GCF_022936085.1/) has lower levels of correctness due to many homopolymer errors.

 ## Annotation
 Obligate intracellular bacteria are often hard to annotate due to duplication of genes followed by trucation, pseudogenisation or degredation of genes.
 This makes it hard to identify the functional importance and identity of genes in *O. tsutsugamushi*.
 Additionally, as there is little or no recombination between strains there can be lots of sequence divergence, yet another problem in annotation of this bacterium.